shantanuwadnerkar/Matrix/README.md

 Other CMake provided flags are valid as well.

 ## Design Choices
+### Code-style
+The code style is similar to Google style guide for C++, but it doesn't replicate it completely.

+### Template
+The solution is templatized for arithmetic types.
+Although the object can be initialized with other data, that is not the intended use.
+If the user performs any operations, it should fail by a compiler error.
+This design is by choice.

+### Functionality
+First, there is possibility of adding more functions, like push_row(), push_col() to update the Matrix.

+Second, the application is single threaded right now.
+It can be more optimized by using multiple threads.

+Third, multiplication in matrices of higher dimensions (above 2D) was considered and rejected.
+Higher dimension matrix multiplication does not make sense.

+Fourth, the actual matrix is a 2D vector.
+It is stored on stack.
+Another possibility is to store it on the heap.

 ### CMake
 There are 2 major CMake flags for discussion.
 First, CMAKE_BUILD_TYPE, and second, BUILD_TEST.
 BUILD_TEST should be on only when the CMAKE_BUILD_TYPE is set to Debug.
 Although, for time testing, the binaries compiled for release show actual performance.
 This is why, CMAKE_BUILD_TYPE and BUILD_TEST are kept independent.
 Tests can be built whether the build type is release or debug.

 ## How to use the library